 were 178 public institutions of higher education.
 According to the CIA Fact Book, the literacy

 rate approaches 79.1%, a high number compared to other countries in the region.

 improved and state owned health facilities and hospitals provide free services

-roughly twelve physicians per 10,000 people, about half the rate experienced by
+roughly 1.2 physicians per 1,000 people, about half the rate experienced by

 has supported family planning by opening up facilities throughout the country to

 provide contraception services and by favoring fewer children and older marital

 has led to a decrease in fertility rates to about seventeen births for every